nslee333/dev-folder/weather_app/project_notes.md

       - @param param
     - Remove all unused data from api calls.
     - Refactor CSS, put css classes with each other parent => child => etc.
+    - Define types outside of App or Inside?
+    - Label and Group all state hooks.